pixel-32/CDDA-tileset/README.md

 # Cuteclysm
 A tileset for the roguelike Cataclysm:Dark Days Ahead.
-With a clean, cute and minimalist visual style simmilar 16-bit era JRPGs.
+With a clean, cute and minimalist visual style inspired by 16-bit era JRPGs.

 ## Style Guide